ConnorB26/CSCE-435-Group-13/Report.md

 ![](./plots/Odd-Even/Odd-Even_strong_scaling_CUDA_main_16777216.png)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_MPI_main_16777216.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the main region's average time taken to sort 2^24 values of various input types (1% Pertubed, Sorted, Reverse Sorted, Random) for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For CUDA, the average time decreases from 2^6 sharply for all input types as threads increase, and decreases for all types except reverse sorted from 2^7 to 2^8.
+After 2^8, average time stays relatively the same.

+For MPI, all input types increase in average time as processors increase.

 #### Interpretation
+Parallelization for CUDA has no effect significant impact past 2^8 threads, and for MPI it seems to have a negative impact, likely due to the communication overhead.

 ### Strong Scaling Analysis for Odd-Even Sort (comp_large)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_CUDA_comp_large_16777216.png)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_MPI_comp_large_16777216.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the comp_large region's average time taken to sort 2^24 values of various input types (1% Pertubed, Sorted, Reverse Sorted, Random) for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For CUDA, comp_large is similar to main, the average time decreases from 2^6 sharply for all input types as threads increase, and decreases for all types except reverse sorted from 2^7 to 2^8.
+After 2^8, average time stays relatively the same.

+For MPI, average execution time stays relatively the same up to 2^6 processors, where it then significantly decreases up to 2^10 processors for all input types.

 #### Interpretation
+Parallelization for CUDA has no effect significant impact past 2^8 threads, likely due to poor implementation, and for MPI computation is improved significantly by increasing processors, so it parallelizes well.

 ### Strong Scaling Analysis for Odd-Even Sort (comm)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_CUDA_comm_16777216.png)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_MPI_comm_16777216.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the comm region's average time taken to sort 2^24 values of various input types (1% Pertubed, Sorted, Reverse Sorted, Random) for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For CUDA, comm seems to be quite sporadic for all input types, with the least sporadic being 1% pertubed.
+However, there is an overall downward trend in execution time as threads increase for all input types.

+For MPI, comm resembles main in that execution time has a steady increase as number of processors increase.

 #### Interpretation
+These trends make sense as MPI has a lot of communication overhead, which can hurt its parallelization.

 ### Weak Scaling Analysis for Odd-Even Sort (main)
 ![](./plots/Odd-Even/Odd-Even_weak_scaling_CUDA_main_Sorted.png)
 ![](./plots/Odd-Even/Odd-Even_weak_scaling_MPI_main_Sorted.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the main region's average time taken to sort various input sizes of sorted input type for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For CUDA, average execution time stays relatively the same for all input sizes as threads increase.
+The higher the input size, the longer the execution time.

+For MPI, the higher the input size, the less of an impact is had as the number of processors increase, but generally as processors increase execution time does as well.

 #### Interpretation
+Evidently, CUDA is not parallelizing well.
+For MPI, for this input type, there is no benefit to parallelization and it hurts the execution time to use it.

 ### Weak Scaling Analysis for Odd-Even Sort (comp_large)
 ![](./plots/Odd-Even/Odd-Even_weak_scaling_CUDA_comp_large_Sorted.png)
 ![](./plots/Odd-Even/Odd-Even_weak_scaling_MPI_comp_large_Sorted.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the comp_large region's average time taken to sort various input sizes of sorted input type for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For Cuda, comp_large is similar to main here.

+For MPI, comp_large generally decreases as number of processors increases.

 #### Interpretation
+Computation is the limiting factor for CUDA and is the benefiting factor for MPI due to parallelization.
+However, for MPI it is not significant enough to make up for the negatives from communication.

 ### Weak Scaling Analysis for Odd-Even Sort (comm)
 ![](./plots/Odd-Even/Odd-Even_weak_scaling_CUDA_comm_Sorted.png)
 ![](./plots/Odd-Even/Odd-Even_weak_scaling_MPI_comm_Sorted.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the comm region's average time taken to sort various input sizes of sorted input type for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For CUDA, comm region execution time is relatively the same as threads increase.

+For MPI, comm region execution time increases for all input sizes as processors increase.

 #### Interpretation
+Communication for both CUDA and MPI does not parallelize well.
+For CUDA, it has hardly any effect on the overall time.
+For MPI, it is the limiting factor as it has the most significant effect on execution time of the program.

 ### Strong Scaling Speedup Analysis for Odd-Even Sort (main)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_speedup_CUDA_main_Sorted.png)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_speedup_MPI_main_Sorted.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the main region's speedup for sorting various input sizes of sorted input type for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For CUDA, speedup increases as threads increase up until 2^8-2^9 threads or so, then it levels out.

+For MPI, speedup generally decreases as processors increase.

 #### Interpretation
+Parallelization seems to hurt MPI overall, while for CUDA it is beneficial up until threads of size 2^9.

 ### Strong Scaling Speedup  Analysis for Odd-Even Sort (comp_large)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_speedup_CUDA_comp_large_Sorted.png)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_speedup_MPI_comp_large_Sorted.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the comp_large region's speedup for sorting various input sizes of sorted input type for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For CUDA, comp_large resembles main, speedup increases as threads increase up until 2^8-2^9 threads or so, then it levels out.

+For MPI, comp_large has significant increase in speedup from 2^6 to 2^10 processors.

 #### Interpretation
+Parallelization has a benefit for both computation regions of CUDA and MPI, but has a much more significant impact on MPI.

 ### Strong Scaling Speedup Analysis for Odd-Even Sort (comm)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_speedup_CUDA_comm_Sorted.png)
 ![](./plots/Odd-Even/Odd-Even_strong_scaling_speedup_MPI_comm_Sorted.png)
 #### Graph Overview
+These graphs represent the MPI and CUDA implementation for Odd-Even Sort and the measure the comm region's speedup for sorting various input sizes of sorted input type for an increasing number of threads (CUDA) or processors (MPI).

 #### Trends
+For CUDA, comm is sporadic but generally stays around the same speedup as threads increase.

+For MPI, speedup slows down as number of processors increase for all input sizes.

 #### Interpretation
+It is clear that communication is the limiting factor for MPI, due to the more occurences of MPI_Sendrecv as processors increase.
+For CUDA, communication does not have much of an impact.

 ## Algorithm Comparisons